blainemincey/jax-rs-client/jax-rs-client/README.md

 Web Service created in quickstart helloworld-rs.
 Please refer to the helloworld-rs README.md for instructions on how to build and deploy helloworld-rs.

-Pre-requisite
+Prerequisites
 =============

-This example depends on quickstart #32 being built and deployed to AS7.
+Before running this quickstart, you must first build and deploy the helloworld-rs quickstart to your AS7 server as this quickstart depends on that deployment for its test.
 Additionally, this example can be executed using Maven from the command line or from Eclipse using JBoss Tools.

 To set up Maven or JBoss Tools in Eclipse, refer to the _Getting Started Guide_.